Mexican Grass Tree: Spectacular Accent Plant

 How to Plant

-Dig a hole as deep as and twice as wide as the nursery container.
+To plant a Mexican grass tree, dig a hole the same depth as the root system and twice as wide.
 It’s generally recommended that you not add any soft fill, gravel, or fertilizer, just native soil.

 However, good drainage is critical.
 If you know your soil is slow draining, amend with coarse sand or small gravel until you have a loose, well-drained mix.